 You will be discharged home when your platelet count is within normal limits and plasma exchanging has stopped.

 Everyone is different but some people feel a little overwhelmed when they get home and often feel tearful and upset.
-You should have been offered some counselling while in the hospital.
-If you feel you would benefit from this service as an outpatient locally to where you live, then please speak to your specialist nurse who will contact your GP.
-Remember you are not alone.
-We are here to help even after you have left the hospital.
+You may have been offered some counselling while in the hospital.
+If you feel you would benefit from this service as an outpatient locally to where you live, then please speak to your specialist nurse or GP.
+Remember you are not alone

 You will be given some medication to take home.
 This will probably be: